 MASTG-KNOW-0051: Process Memory

-The investigation of an application's memory can be done from memory dumps, and from analyzing the memory in real time via a debugger.
+The investigation of an application's memory can be done from memory dumps, and from analyzing the memory in real time via a debugger or a binary instrumentation framework (see Process Exploration and Debugging).

 For an overview of possible sources of data exposure, check the documentation and identify application components before you examine the source code.
 For example, sensitive data from a backend may be in the HTTP client, the XML parser, etc. You want all these copies to be removed from memory as soon as possible.